phkhanhtrinh23/translation_layoutrecovery/README.md

 ## About The Project

-This is an implementation of Translation with Layout Recovery.
+This is an implementation of Translation with Layout Recovery.\

+## Main Structure Of File
+   translation_layoutrecovery
+   ├── Frontend/
+   ├── Backend/
+   ├── Model/
+   ├── request.py
+   ├── requirements.txt
+   └── README.md

 ## Installation